typedb/typedb-docs/06-management/03-migration-and-backup.md

 If you encounter migration errors, follow this checklist:

 * Ensure that you are running the correct Grakn command (the binary in the Grakn directory of the server you are exporting from or importing to.)
-* Ensure that the schema has been imported correctly to the new keyspace.
+* Ensure that the schema has been imported correctly to the new database.
 * Ensure that the correct data import path was specified.
 * Ensure that the data was correctly exported by checking the filesize.
 * Ensure that any changed labels are remapped in the import options.